openmailbox/tsrp-fivem/src/template/README.md

 You'll want to check out the [common resource](https://github.com/openmailbox/tsrp-fivem/tree/main/src/common) for global definitions widely used across all other resources.

 The contents of `web/` include a skeleton [VueJS](https://vuejs.org/) app which will be built automatically when the server loads the resource.
 Feel free to strip out some or all of the setup if Vue is overkill for your resource.
+If this resource needs to install node packages, make sure to add it as a workspace to the top-level `package.json` so the CI pipeline picks it up.
+From there, you can `npm install --workspaces` from the top of the repo.

 We typically use [Spectre CSS](https://picturepan2.github.io/spectre/) to maintain a common look and feel.